-The portion of proposed WIS 23 in Sheboygan county is not located in the 2015 Ozone NAAQS nonattainment area.
+The portion of proposed WIS 23 in Sheboygan County is not located in the 2015 Ozone NAAQS nonattainment area.
+The 2008 standard has not been revoked; therefore, control measures and transportation conformity is still required for the whole county under that standard.